JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ## Integration does not work temporarily on firmware build 230921 and higher

-TP-Link is currently working on a solution that will fixed this issue.
+TP-Link is currently working on a solution that will fix this issue and should [be ready by Dec 13, 2024](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/issues/551#issuecomment-2511836647).

 If you wish to use this integration, until this issue is resolved, you will need to either: